BulgariaDestinationsPlaces

 Next up is Troyan Monastery, known for its striking red-brick walls and tranquil atmosphere.
 You can also find incredible religious artwork here, including frescoes dating back to 1623.

-Rila Monastery in Bulgaria is one of the most important monasteries to visit while in Bulgaria.
+Rila Monastery is one of the most important monasteries to visit in Bulgaria.
 Located at the foot of Mount Rila, it has great historical and spiritual significance.
 Built in the 10th century by St Ivan of Rila, this monastery has been an essential part of Bulgarian culture for centuries.
 It is not only a place for deep religious devotion but also a popular tourist attraction with its stunningly beautiful architecture and abundance of historical artifacts.

 Bachkovo Monastery